moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/understand_business_goals/index.md

 - Brainstorm and finalize the most promising hypotheses with stakeholders.

-**Initiatives are a**pproaches to realize the goals.
+Initiatives are approaches to realize the goals.
 Multiple initiatives might support one goal.

 - Define and evaluate different initiatives to determine feasibility and relevance.

 ## Step 3: Prioritize use cases and Data Products

-**Use Cases are p**ractical applications of the chosen hypothesis.
+Use Cases are practical applications of the chosen hypothesis.

 - Identify and prioritize use cases based on business needs.
 - Map each use case to relevant data products.